dappros/ethora-chat-component/useCases.md

 ##To test it locally

--1.  npm i
+1.  npm i
--2.  npm start
+2.  npm start

-Variants of usage:
+##Variants of usage:

 1. If You just start the app as it is it will show up as full page 1 room.
 2. if You want to add it to Your existent app: